• Skip to primary navigation

 Italian biscotti is an oblong-shaped cookie with almonds in it.
 It is sweet, dense, and crunchy.
 Its shape makes it suitable for dipping, but its texture makes it great for crumbling into a cheesecake cookie crust.

-• Try a biscotti cookie crust with chocolate, peanut butter, or vanilla cheesecake.
+• Try a biscotti cookie crust with peanut butter, vanilla, or chocolate cheesecake (like chocolate orange cheesecake).

 Macaroons